 Olaparib inhibits the action of an enzyme known as PARP, which is important for DNA repair.
 HNSCC have been heavy smokers tend to carry a heavy load of DNA damage.
 And radiation creates additional DNA damage.
 When olaparib eliminates the ability of the cancer to recover DNA, it can push cancer cells after inflection point damage and cell death.
-Thus, inhibition of PARP and radiation can be synthetically lethal, which means that they are used together disadvantages in gene defect that leads to enhanced cell death.
+Thus, PARP inhibition and radiation can be synthetically lethal, which means that they are used together disadvantages in gene defect that leads to enhanced cell death.

 In addition to the promising results of survival, the study reinforces earlier work showing that cancer patients who continue to smoke, getting treatment tend to decrease, than those who quit smoking.

-"We do not select our patients for this trial, all were heavy smokers, many of them were heavy drinkers, and some continued to smoke during treatment.
-People who continued to smoke, were the ones who did the worst "- said Raben.
+"We do not select our patients for this trial, all were heavy smokers, many of them were heavy drinkers, and some continued to smoke during treatment People who continued to smoke, were the ones who did the worst." - said Raben.

 However, the survival advantage was due in court with additional side effects, some of which appeared relatively late in the course of the study (demonstrating the importance of long-term follow up of patients in the study phase I).

-"We have seen an increase in skin toxicity, which was not unexpected, and we have learned that when you combine olaparib with radiation, you need to perhaps one-tenth of the dose that you would use when using only olaparib», - said Raben.
-The most common side effects were dermatitis (39%) and mucositis (69%).
+"We have seen an increase in skin toxicity, which was not unexpected, and we have learned that when you combine olaparib with radiation, you need to perhaps one-tenth of the dose that you would use when using only olaparib», - said Raben . the most common side effects were dermatitis (39%) and mucositis (69%).
 Several patients experienced an increased long-term fibrosis, and in one there was stenosis of the carotid artery, although Raben indicates that some side effects may be caused by the continuing influence of smoking.